simplesmiler/nuxt-env-shim/README.md

 See https://github.com/nuxt/nuxt.js/issues/5100

-This module, heavily inspired by [samtgarson/nuxt-env](https://github.com/samtgarson/nuxt-env), makes environmental variables injection work both in unviversal in SPA mode.
+This module, heavily inspired by [samtgarson/nuxt-env](https://github.com/samtgarson/nuxt-env), makes runtime environmental variables injection work both in unviversal in SPA mode.
+It also provides shims for some other nuxt modules to work with runtime environmental variables (currently, only [@nuxtjs/axios](https://github.com/nuxt-community/axios-module)).

 ⚠ **WARNING**: As with the `config.env` option in Nuxt config, environment variables used in `nuxt-env-shim` are exposed client side, so if you store secrets use the `secret` config option.
 Read more below. ⚠